efredericks/gvsu-cis373/assets/labs/lab7-sensors-logging.md

 2.5,23.0,25.89,480
 ...
 ```

 ## Extra credit opportunity!

+Incorporate last week's code into this lab.
+While your device is logging data above, have it also perform the light-reactive requirements from last week's lab (i.e., selecting light vs. temperature and visualizing via the LEDs).

+## Double Extra credit opportunity!

 Graph your output in some fashion (using Excel, Python's `matplotlib` or `seaborn` libraries, etc.).
 See if there are any trends in your data!
 Include your plots and your plot-generating code/files in your homework submission.
 The amount of effort will dictate how much extra credit I assign (just plots will be less than plots with a discussion or critical thinking, for example).